 How do you get people to take action, to comment, share, click your links, visit your website, sign up for your list, and buy from you?

 If you are ever stuck for content to post, or you need a good starting point, use this handy infographic!
 Social Media Content Ideas to Fill Up Your Content Calendar is perfect as the basis of your content calendar.
 These content ideas can be used no matter which social media platform you are using.

 When creating a content strategy, the goal is to serve your audience.
 We all want to win the popularity contest, and it starts with engaging content.
 So, mix it up!
 Consider your sales-related content in addition to posts that your audience will find likable and comment worthy.
 Grasp at the emotions of your audience and compel them to think, laugh, feel and act, and you will be on your way to creating content that elicits a public response.
-Start with the suggestions in this infographic!
+Start with the suggestions in this infographic from MobileMonkey!